Maheshwarpa/Order-Processing-System/README.md

 This project is an Order Processing System that integrates with Apache Kafka and PostgreSQL to handle order management efficiently.
 It consists of multiple components, including an API server, Kafka consumers and producers, and database operations.

+### Note on Program Functionality
+This program is designed to handle only POST requests to the /Orders endpoint.
+Specifically, the program expects a JSON payload containing order data, which will be processed and saved into the database.

+- POST Request: Sends order data to the server for storage and processing.
+-- The payload should contain the order information in JSON format.
+-- Upon receiving a valid POST request, the server will:
+--- Save the order details in the database.
+--- Trigger Kafka consumers and producers to handle related messaging and processing.

 ### Features

 1. REST API to handle order requests